Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 I guarantee you there are tons of Americans who agree with it.

-So one thing, you know, my my questioning here about the way Trump has gone after Cruz here, calling him a maniac, refusing to work with people in the Senate.
+So one thing, you know, my questioning here about the way Trump has gone after Cruz here, calling him a maniac, refusing to work with people in the Senate.

-It's the reason I'm focusing on that, folks, because that's so unlike Trump.
+The reason I'm focusing on that, folks, because that's so unlike Trump.

-I mean, that's a that's a huge mistake.
+I mean, that's a huge mistake.

 But on paper, it's a huge mistake.